Buy Allianz For Its 4.5% Yield

 In 2016, its dividend was set at €7.60 per share ($8.20), an increase of 4.1% from the previous year.
 At its current share price, Allianz has a dividend yield of about 4.5%.
 Like many European companies, Allianz only pays one dividend per year, reducing a little bit the income appeal to U.S. investors.

-Additionally, the company said in 2014 that it was targeting external growth sources, but any capital not used for bolt-on M&A during 2014-2017 would be repatriated on a three year rolling basis, starting in 2016.
+Additionally, the company said in 2014 that it was targeting external growth sources, but any capital not used for bolt-on M&A during 2014-2017 would be repatriated on a three-year rolling basis, starting in 2016.
 This policy should be maintained as long its solvency ratio remained above 160%.

 Allianz did not perform any significant acquisition during this period and recently announced that it will perform a share buyback program of €3 billion ($3.2 billion) funded from its unused M&A budget.
 This is a strong boost for its shareholder remuneration policy and shows that Allianz is disciplined regarding the best use of its excess capital.

-Moreover, it recently changed its capital management policy and now will pay 50% of annual earnings through dividends, while the rest will be earmarked for M&A and share buybacks on an annual basis instead of 3-years rolling.
+Moreover, it recently changed its capital management policy and now will pay 50% of annual earnings through dividends, while the rest will be earmarked for M&A and share buybacks on an annual basis instead of three years rolling.
 This means that Allianz should perform several share buybacks over the next few years, as large acquisitions aren't likely.
 This increases its income appeal, as Allianz should distribute the vast majority of its earnings to shareholders in the coming years.

 Conclusion